System context diagram

-A system context diagram (SCD) in engineering is a diagram that defines the boundary between the system, or part of a system, and its environment, showing the entities that interact with it.
+A system context diagram in engineering is a diagram that defines the boundary between the system, or part of a system, and its environment, showing the entities that interact with it.
 This diagram is a high level view of a system.
 It is similar to a block diagram.

 Overview

 System context diagrams show a system, as a whole and its inputs and outputs from/to external factors.
 According to Kossiakoff and Sweet (2011):

 System context diagrams are used early in a project to get agreement on the scope under investigation.
 Context diagrams are typically included in a requirements document.
 These diagrams must be read by all project stakeholders and thus should be written in plain language, so the stakeholders can understand items within the document.

 Building blocks

 Context diagrams can be developed with the use of two types of building blocks: